Permafrost/Tundra/readme.md

     # to pass the pipeline itself as an input to a service
     tundra.pipeline:capture

+    # removes the element with the given key from the pipeline
+    tundra.pipeline:drop($key)

     # returns the value associated with the given key from the pipeline, or null
     # if the key doesn't exist
     tundra.pipeline:get($key)